 The current nomination process has so far effectively addressed these requirements, with the result of a certain level of diversity on the boards.
 Through its draft resolutions to the Annual General Meeting, and through its decisions based on Presidential and Nomination Committee recommendations, the Supervisory Board helps to maintain the diversity of the Supervisory Board and the Management Board.
-This contribution to diversity is considered separately on a caseby-case basis.
+This contribution to diversity is considered separately on a case-bycase basis.
 To allow a review of the implementation of the diversity criteria, short CVs of the current members of the Management Board and Supervisory Board are published in the Consolidated Corporate Governance Report.

 The Supervisory Board supports the efforts being made by the group to raise the percentage of women in the company and in management and endeavours to increase the percentage of women on the Supervisory Board.
-The aim is to have at least three women on the Supervisory Board in the medium term.
+With the election of Ksenia Melnikova to the Supervisory Board of STRABAG SE, the medium-term target of at least three women on the Supervisory Board was achieved in 2020.